hybridgroup/cylon-octoblu/README.md

 ## How to Connect

-First, you need to register a device on the Skynet network.
+First, you need to register a device on the Octoblu network.
 You can do this with a curl command similar to this one:

     $ curl -X POST http://meshblu.octoblu.com/devices